Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ## Update Ubuntu dependencies

-- In the SSH command prompt window, enter the following command to download updates list (you will need to enter the Root password):
+- In the SSH command prompt window, enter the following command to download updates list (you will need to enter your user password):
 ```
 sudo apt update
 ```